youtube/cobalt/cobalt/site/docs/codelabs/cobalt_extensions/codelab.md

 extern "C" {
 #endif

-#define kCobaltExtensionFooName "dev.cobalt.extension.Foo"
+#define kStarboardExtensionFooName "dev.starboard.extension.Foo"

-typedef struct CobaltExtensionFooApi {
+typedef struct StarboardExtensionFooApi {
-  // Name should be the string |kCobaltExtensionFooName|.
+  // Name should be the string |kStarboardExtensionFooName|.
   // This helps to validate that the extension API is correct. const char* name;